 Answers to Common Questions about Autism and Antidepressant Lawsuits

 Can the companies that make Zoloft, Lexapro and Celexa be held liable for harmful side effects?

 Yes.
-Companies that manufacture harmful pharmaceuticals can be held liable for the damage their products cause.
+Companies that manufacture dangerous drugs can be held liable for the damage their products cause.
 If your child was harmed by Zoloft, Lexapro or Celexa, you have the right to seek compensation for your injuries.